Are you about to make positions redundant? What reactions can you expect and how might you deal with these?

 As business owners and managers you obviously have a responsibility for ensuring the ongoing sustainability of your business, hence you need to look at each line of your cost-base very closely.
 Salary and wage costs make up a significant proportion of ongoing operational costs for most businesses.

-• Stopping annual salary reviews or making them discretionary exception
+- Stopping annual salary reviews or making them by discretionary exception

 NB: Keep in mind that even though the above are viable options, how many you choose to implement and how you go about doing this may impact the goodwill of staff which can easily impact staff engagement, productivity and the ability to attract good staff in the future.